yigitke3/Wordpress-Ansible-Automation/README.md

 Ubuntu 24.04 LTS
 Refactored to use modern Ansible modules and syntax.

-Prerequisites
+Prerequisites:

-Ansible installed on the control node.
+Ansible is installed on the control node.
 Target servers with SSH access and sudo privileges.

-Usage
+Usage:
 Configure Hosts:
 Update the hosts file (or /etc/ansible/hosts) with the IP addresses of your target servers.
 See hostsexample for reference.